TronFortyTwo/Tux-in-Space/README.md

 -------------------------
 There are two executable files (cspace-dev and cspace-opt), compiled in a Linux 64 bit.
 Maybe they can run in other computers.
 You can compile the program easily whit the makefile, but you need some developer and runtime SDL2 packages.
-The cspace-opt executable should be the fastest, but isn't compiled whit the '-g' flag, so isn't recommended for developing purpose, while the cspace-dev executable isn't faster as the cspace-opt executable but is recommended for testing and developing.
+-The cspace-opt executable should be the fastest, but isn't compiled whit the '-g' flag, so isn't recommended for developing purpose
-The program is programmed for linux only, but whit very few work can also run on other operative systems(See information file).
+-the cspace-dev executable isn't faster as the cspace-opt executable but is recommended for testing and developing The program is programmed for linux only, but whit very few work can also run on other operative systems.
+(See information file)
 You are encouraged enjoy and test this program.

 Status